Health Fitness In

 Conclusion

-Currently, there is no known definitive cure for Multiple Sclerosis.
-However, various treatments can delay the disease.
-The goal of treatment is to prevent the progression of symptoms and maintain the patient’s quality of life.
+Currently, there is no known conclusive cure for Multiple Sclerosis.
+However, numerous treatments can postpone the disease.
+Treatment aims to stop the development of symptoms and uphold the patient’s excellence in life.

 Also Read: Mitochondrial Diseases – Symptoms, Causes and More